muxinc/mux-python/docs/LiveStreamsApi.md

 # **reset_stream_key**
 > LiveStreamResponse reset_stream_key(live_stream_id)

-Reset a live stream’s stream key
+Reset a live stream's stream key

 Reset a live stream key if you want to immediately stop the current stream key from working and create a new stream key that can be used for future broadcasts.